FrimJo/react-take-off/README.md

 - [ ] Update to react-router v6
 - [ ] Switch to Dino over Node
 - [ ] Swtich to Parcel 2 over webpack
-- [ ] Implement support for hot reloading

 ### Prerequisites

 - A git client
   - See their [homepage](https://git-scm.com) for installation
   - If you want a gui, take a look at [Sourcetree](https://www.sourcetreeapp.com/)
-- Node (their LTS version has been used, currently 10.16.0)
+- Node (their LTS version has been used, currently 13.7.1)
   - See their [homepage](https://nodejs.org) for installation
   - Run `node --version` to see wich version you've got
-- Yarn (their stable version has been used, currently 1.16.0)
+- Yarn (their stable version has been used, currently 1.21.1)
   - See their [homepage](https://yarnpkg.com/en) for installation
   - Run `yarn -v` to see wich version you've got
 - A code editor - Visual Studio Code is recommended